szoio/szoio.github.io/_posts/2019-11-15-kubernetes-operators.md

 Operators provide a very useful mechanism for extending Kubernetes, and really help to unlock the full potential of Kubernetes as a end-to-end infrastructure management platform.

-However they are not that easy to implement well.
+However they are not all that easy to implement well.
-Hopefully some of the suggestions offered here may make it easier and help to avoid some of the pitfalls.
+Hopefully some of the suggestions offered here may make it easier and help to avoid some of the potential pitfalls.

 The [Operatify](https://github.com/operatify/operatify) project may of particular interest to you if you are looking to implement an operator for CRUD-managed infrastructure resources.